 Methods and results: In this study, we used four different genetic risk scores (GRS-BMI565, GRS-WHR324, GRS-VAT208, GRS-BF81) including hundreds of single nucleotide polymorphisms associated with Body Mass Index (BMI), Waist to Hip Ratio (WHR), Visceral Adipose Tissue (VAT), and Body Fat (BF), respectively.
 These were applied as instrumental variables in Mendelian Randomization analyses.
 Two Swedish urban-based cohort studies, the Malmö Diet and Cancer and the Malmö Preventive Projects were used to obtain genetic association estimates with blood pressure (BP).

 In both the Malmö Preventive Projects and Malmö Diet and Cancer, except for that for BF, all the GRSs were significantly associated with systolic BP and diastolic BP, but with different magnitudes.
-In particular, in both cohorts, each standard deviation increase in the GRS-WHR324 doubled the likelihood of hypertension prevalence at baseline.
+In particular, in both cohorts, each standard deviation increase in the GRS-WHR324 was associated with doubling of the likelihood of hypertension prevalence at baseline.
 However, only the GRS-BMI565 was significantly associated with hypertension incidence during 23.6±4.3 years of follow-up in the Malmö Preventive Project.

-Conclusions: We have confirmed a causal link between genetically mediated adiposity, especially WHR and BMI, and BP traits including hypertension prevalence and, for the first time to our knowledge, hypertension incidence.
+Conclusions: We have supported a causal link between genetically mediated adiposity, especially WHR and BMI, and BP traits including hypertension prevalence and, for the first time to our knowledge, hypertension incidence.
 The differences in magnitude between these associations might suggest different mechanisms by which different adiposity affects BP/hypertension and consequently may indicate that tailored interventions are needed to reduce cardiovascular risk.

 Key words: Mendelian randomization, blood pressure, adiposity, genetics, polymorphisms

+Non-standard Abbreviations and Acronymous

+2SLS: Two Step Least Square

+BF: Body Fat

+BIA: Bioelectrical Impedance Analyzers

+BMI: Body Mass Index

+BP: Blood Pressure

+GRS: Genetic Risk Score

+GRS-BF81: Genetic Risk Score made up by 84 SNPs associated to BF

+GRS-BMI565: Genetic Risk Score made up by 565 SNPs associated to BMI

+GRS-VAT208: Genetic Risk Score made up by 208 SNPs associated to VAT

+GRS-WHR324: Genetic Risk Score made up by 324 SNPs associated to WHR

+GWAS: Genome-Wide Association Studies

+Il-6: Interleukin 6

+IV: Instrumental Variable

+IVW: Inverse Variance Weighted

+MDC: Malmö Diet and Cancer

+MPP: Malmö Preventive Project

+MR: Mendelian Randomization

+SNP: Single Nucleotide Polymorphism

+TNF-α: Tumour Necrosis Factor-alpha

+VAT: Visceral Adiposity Tissue

+WHR: Waist to Hip Ratio

 Introduction